BriskenFinancials/use-case-template/cards/UC10000426-A-03-request-access-to-a-sandbox-environment-for-hands-on-exploration.md

 ## Outcome

-You will be able to confidently Request coordination with the sap mbc team to set up a sandbox environment tailored to the customer's needs. accelerating progress and improving project alignment
+This enables you to request coordination with the SAP MBC team to set up a sandbox environment tailored to the customer's needs

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-A-03-bottom.png)